anoopkcn/obsidian-reference-map/README.md

 > [!IMPORTANT]
 > Make sure in Zotero library DOI field contains a valid ID.

-For Static Reference List, selecting the ID in the markdown file will highlight the corresponding card in the Reference Map view.
+For Static Reference List, selecting the ID in the markdown file will highlight the corresponding card in the Reference Map Sidebar view.

 #### Dynamic Reference List

-The Reference Map view can also be configured to show a list of references that correspond to the filename of the note or frontmatter keywords.
+The Reference Map Sidebar view can also be configured to show a list of references that correspond to the filename of the note or frontmatter keywords.
 _Check out the settings tab to configure the plugin behaviour_

 **Example:** For a file named `Attention is all you need.md` cards will be displayed for references that match `Attention+all+need`.